hackings/luhn-algo/README.md

 ============

-Develop an application using Ruby that solves the problem described below.
-The aim of the problem is to allow the candidate to demonstrate their skill and experience in aspects of the development process including domain modelling, object orientated design, use of language constructs and idioms and testing (unit or otherwise).
+An application using Ruby that solves the problem described below.
+The aim of the problem is to demonstrate skill and experience in aspects of the development process including domain modelling, object orientated design, use of language constructs and idioms and testing (unit or otherwise).